| Social

 "Entrepreneurs

-have a mind-set that sees the possibilities rather than the problems created by
+have a mind-set that sees the possibilities rather than

 -- J Gregory Dees